BlueAccords/blog-app-in-many-stacks/back-ends/nodejs-rest/README.md

 Check the console for errors.

-A sample Postman collection is provided inside of the `Data/` directory.
+A sample Postman collection is provided at the `blog-app-in-many-stacks/back-ends/api-resources/rest` directory.

 ### Documentation